top of page

 SIP Certified®

-SIP Certified® is a rigorous sustainable vineyard, winery, and wine certification.
-SIP Certified® grew out of an educational self-assessment program first offered in 1996, its first vineyard and wine certification began in 2008, and a winery certification was added in 2008.
-As of January 2021, there are over 250 certified vineyards (42,000+ acres), 4 wineries and 49 million bottles that bear the logo.
+SIP Certified® is a science-based, rigorous vineyard, winery, and wine certification.
+SIP Certified brands use third-party verified sustainable practices so customers can feel confident that their wine was made with care for the people and the planet.
+The program grew out of an award-winning self-assessment program first offered in 1996, and launched certification 2008.
+As of November 2025, there are over 400 certified vineyards (41,000+ acres), 6 wineries and 65 million bottles that bear the logo.

 sipcertified.org